OVEN ROASTED HONEY GARLIC CHICKEN & POTATOES

 - When chicken is done marinating heat oven to 400 degrees.
 Lightly spray a rimmed baking sheet with cooking spray.

-- Place chicken breasts down the middle of the pan and brush some of the reserved glaze over top.
-Then divide the potatoes and place on both sides of chicken on pan.
+Place chicken breasts down the middle of the pan and brush some of the reserved glaze over top.
+Then divide the potatoes and place on both sides of the chicken on the pan.